patriciarrsilva/Creative-web-page---my-adaptation-to-mobile/README.md

 ## What is the purpose of this repository?

-Starting from a given desktop version (initial commit), I'm creating a responsive web page with a mobile first approach.
+Starting from a given desktop version (initial commit) and a mobile prototype, I'm creating a responsive web page with a mobile first approach.

 ## Quickstart